 By twenty-six I had retired.
 I provided good leads for my five agents and they paid me twenty percent of what they made.
 I made as much as them for doing about three hours of work a week.
 They made a very good income, and so did I for doing next to nothing.

 After a few years, I finally became tired of being retired and the insurance business, so moved into the municipal bond and financial planning business.
 I spent years selling municipal bonds and providing financial assistance as a C.F.P., Certified Financial Planner, one of the first with that designation.
 I’ll always have fond memories of Southern California as the people were so nice, and I learned so much.
 I loved the water… and disco at the Aloha Club!
 Remember disco?

-I never served in the military and, even though not required to, I registered for the draft, even though invisible to the Selective Service System.
+I never served in the military and, even though not required to, I registered for the draft.
 My number was high, so I never got that letter.
 I had friends and clients in the Navy, enlisted and officers.
 I even had one who was a Navy SEAL, who lived in Imperial Beach just a few miles from the Navy SEAL base on Coronado.
 I was especially in awe of him after he showed me the bullet wound scars he picked up in Vietnam.
 Anyway, none suggested that I join the Navy even though I raved about all of my good observations of Navy life in San Diego, and the Navy’s ability to project power, often without needing to use it.
 I’m sure that I would have joined, and done well.
 It didn’t cross my mind, nor theirs.

 San Diego was where, as a friend said, I was reborn as an American; I had left the U.K. far behind.

 I had nothing but good things to say about my adopted country.

 I have never desired to be a politician, but I cannot stand aside.
 I cannot stand that this amazing and magical country, that I moved to in 1970 is financially falling apart.